GautamV234/flutter/CODE_OF_CONDUCT.md

 Specifically:

 * Respect people, their identities, their culture, and their work.
 * Be kind.
 Be courteous.
 Be welcoming.
+Be good.
 * Listen.
 Consider and acknowledge people's points before responding.

 Should you experience anything that makes you feel unwelcome in Flutter's